berndporr/annaunbound_cctv/README.md

-CCTV monitor in the feature film Anna Unbound: www.annaunbound.com
+CCTV monitor in the feature film Anna Unbound www.annaunbound.com from time code 29:30 added in post via blue screen.

 This was tested and run under Linux.
 Screen capture for the film was made with ffmpeg.